lineofflight/peddler/README.md

 ).parse["access_token"]
 ```

-You can also request a token for grantless operations.
+Similarly, you can request a token for grantless operations.

 ```ruby
 access_token = Peddler::Token.request(